bilgino/angularforddd/README.md

 ![](src/assets/images/Mapper_Response.png)

-For example, HATEOAS forms hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
+For example, HATEOAS embraces hyperlinks between external resources to make transitions through the application state by navigating links.
-However, mapping hyperlinks to a client-side domain model isn't possible!
-In addition, when consuming REST APIs very often multiple HTTP request need to be sent asynchronously to create a model for a specific use case in the presentation layer.
-If the applied HATEOAS implementation pattern forms hyperlinks in a response schema it would limit the user interface to incorporate with REST APIs synchronously.
+However, mapping links to a client-side domain model isn't possible!
+In addition, when consuming REST APIs very often multiple HTTP request need to be performed asynchronously to create a model for a specific use case in the presentation layer.
+If the applied HATEOAS pattern forms links in a response it would limit the user interface to incorporate with REST APIs synchronously.
-**UX designers usually don't model their interaction-, navigation- or screen patterns around HATEOAS or tree structures**.
-Furthermore, the Angular router engine doesn't comply well with the URI templates of HATEOAS implementation patterns.
-HATEOAS has its advantages as well as disadvantages.
-Even though the router in Angular complies with the navigational behaviour of hypermedia APIs, you should avoid HATEOAS for Angular SPA applications!
+**UX designers usually don't model their interaction-, navigation- or screen patterns around hypermedia systems**.
+Furthermore, the Angular router engine doesn't comply well with the URI templates of hypermedia formats.
+HATEOAS may decouple the backend from the frontend, but couples the frontend to the backend.
+Although the Angular router engine complies with the navigational behaviour of hypermedia systems, you should avoid HATEOAS for Angular SPA applications!

 ## Services